JaydenShel/TaskHive/README.md

 Username: demo@taskhive
 Password: password123
 ```
-> ⚠️ **Note**: User authentication is currently **disabled** on the live demo due to limitations of free-tier Heroku deployment and cross-origin cookie/session handling.
+> ⚠️ **Note**: User authentication is currently **disabled** on the live demo due to limitations of Heroku deployment and cross-origin cookie/session handling.
 Full authentication functionality works in local development or with a custom domain + HTTPS setup.

 ---